aws-solutions-library-samples/guidance-for-using-floating-virtual-fixed-ip-address-with-load-balancing-on-aws/README.md

 ## Deployment Steps

 Deployment of this guidence is split into two parts of which both or just the second one might be applicable for your use case:
-- The first part comprises of basic infrastructure, handy if you just want to deploy and test the guidance in an test environment.
-It consists of networking with VPC, subnets and corresponding route tables, as well as EC2 instances, mimics the client and target applications.
+- The first part comprises of basic AWS infrastructure, applicable if you just want to deploy and test the guidance in your test AWS environment.
+It deploys networking with VPC, subnets and corresponding route tables as well as EC2 instances and mimics the client and target applications.
 - The second part is the actual guidance.
 Depending on your use case, both or just this part can be deployed.
 If there is a basic infrastructure aready in place, and the clients/target application are deployed and available, then only this part needs to be deployed.

 ### Prepare the client machine: